wdporter/acim/text/3-the-innocent-perception/index.md

 #### expanded

-5.&emsp;When you feel tired, it [feeling tired] is because you have judged yourself as capable of being tired.
+5. When you feel tired, it [feeling tired] is because you have judged yourself as capable of being tired.
 <sup>2</sup>When you laugh at someone, it [laughing at someone] is because you have judged him [someone laughed at] as unworthy.
 <sup>3</sup>When you laugh at yourself you must laugh at others, if only because you cannot tolerate the idea of being more unworthy than they [others] are.
 <sup>4</sup>All this [judging] makes you feel tired because it [judging] is essentially disheartening.